cairis-platform/cairis/docs/install.rst

 The CAIRIS UI code is managed in the `cairis-ui github repository <https://github.com/cairis-platform/cairis-ui>`_.
 Running this script will setup `node <https://nodejs.org>`_ and `yarn <https://yarnpkg>`_, download the github repo, create a production version of the latest UI code and deploy to cairis/cairis/dist.
 The -E flag is required, as the CAIRIS_SRC environment variable needs to be visible to root.

 You should now start up your CAIRIS server.
-If you plan to develop with CAIRIS, you should skip this step as you'll find it more useful to manually start the development cairisd server.
+If you plan to develop with CAIRIS, you should skip this step as you'll find it more useful to manually start the Flask development server.
 For everyone else, create the following *cairis.service* file, substituting *cairisuser* for the name of your account.
 Using sudo or root, copy this file to /etc/systemd/system.

 .. code-block:: bash